esp8266/Arduino/tests/host/README.txt

 - CAVEAT: functions must be declared *before* being called (arduino builder is not around)

 	make D=1  ULIBDIRS=/path/to/your/arduino/libraries/lib1:/path/to/another/place/lib2  /path/to/your/sketchdir/sketch/sketch
-  or
+  or:
 	ULIBDIRS=/path/to/your/arduino/libraries/lib1:/path/to/another/place/lib2  make  D=1  /path/to/your/sketchdir/sketch/sketch

-  or
+  or (preferred):
 	export ULIBDIRS=/path/to/your/arduino/libraries/lib1:/path/to/another/place/lib2
+	export D=1
+	export OPTZ=-O2
+	make clean
-	make  D=1  /path/to/your/sketchdir/sketch/sketch
+	make /path/to/your/sketchdir/sketch/sketch

-Build all examples with debug enabled (D=1): (not fully working yet)
-	make D=1 examples
+	./bin/sketch/sketch

 Running a sketch